 Yes.
 I was cyber bullied.
-I am a middle aged (some people prefer to call my age group young adult, though) accomplished writer, educator, coach and mother who recently experienced distressing, frightening and completely disturbing feelings inflicted on me by a bully—a middle aged woman and mother—who allowed herself to attack me and outwardly express her hatred and spite.
+I am a mother, wife, accomplished writer, educator and coach who recently experienced distressing, frightening and completely disturbing feelings inflicted on me by a bully—a middle aged woman and mother—who allowed herself to attack me and outwardly express her hatred and spite.

 I do not know anything about this bully except that her son is in my youngest son’s class.
 My son’s school is a private international school that is classified as one of the best in the country.
 Parents from my son’s class share a social media group aimed at providing notifications to parents through a class mum who is in direct contact with the school and classroom teacher, in order to facilitate efficient communication with other parents.